Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 The May 5 Parade - What to Expect

-The Puebla parade (Desfile del 5 de Mayo) starts in the morning, around 9-10 am, and lasts 4-6 hours.
+The Desfile del 5 de Mayo kicks off in the morning around 9-10 am and lasts 4-6 hours.
 It includes:

-- Reenactment groups in 1862 uniforms (French Zouaves and Mexican Zacapoaxtla soldiers)
+• Reenactment groups in 1862 uniforms (French Zouaves and Mexican Zacapoaxtlas)

-The parade route runs along major boulevards in Puebla.
-Best viewing for families is along Avenida 5 de Mayo or near the Zocalo, where you can sit on shaded sidewalks with snacks and let the parade come to you.
+The route runs along major boulevards.
+Best viewing for families is along Avenida 5 de Mayo or near the Zócalo - shaded sidewalks, snack vendors, and you let the parade come to you instead of chasing it.

 Practical Tips for Watching the Parade

-- Arrive 60-90 minutes early to get a curb spot.
+• Arrive 60-90 minutes early for a curb spot.
 Locals stake out spots from 7 am.

-- Pack reef-safe SPF 50 sunscreen for the family - reapply every 2 hours
+• Pack reef-safe SPF 50 sunscreen for the family - reapply every two hours

-- Cash for street food - tacos arabes (Puebla specialty), elotes, agua frescas
+• Cash for street food - tacos árabes (Puebla specialty), elotes, aguas frescas

 The Forts of Loreto and Guadalupe - The Actual Battlefield